inntran/git-benchmark-testdata/pentarchical/Alactaga/Tagbanua/omentocele.markdown

 keep her.
 		-- Sacha Guitry
 NANCY!!
 Why is everything RED?!
-Marriage is the waste-paper basket of the emotions.
+Marriage is the waste-paper basket of the emoti.
 In Ohio, if you ignore an orator on Decoration day to such an extent as to publicly play croquet or pitch shoes within one mile of the ser's stand, you can be fined $25.00.